Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 Mothers were looking around curiously, observing the bustling human activity in every direction.

-"Your people are very...industrious, Colonel," one of the Mothers ventured.
+"Your people are very... industrious, Colonel," one of the Mothers ventured.

 "We're proud to have a mission of this importance, Mother," he replied.
 "My government, and our people, consider aiding the Gao a moral imperative of the highest importance.
-All of the personnel you see here are volunteers...and to be honest, we had to turn people away.
+All of the personnel you see here are volunteers... and to be honest, we had to turn people away.
 We had more volunteers than we had room to accommodate."